Themarys24/Themarys24/README.md

   💡🚀Hello!
 I’m Maria Ferreira, a Computer Science student transitioning from Accounting to Technology.

   Here, I share my learning journey with projects, developing hard skills alongside the soft skills I’ve gained throughout my life.
-  Career transitions are challenging—it's not easy to step out of a comfort zone that you know so well and start learning a new profession from scratch.
+  Career transitions are challenging, it's not easy to step out of a comfort zone that you know so well and start learning a new profession from scratch.

   That’s why every new programming language I learn and every project I challenge myself to develop is another brick I add to my ladder toward professional excellence, which I am always striving for!